 - A more encompassing and holistic view of the needs of the future framework be taken

-- Consideration of an operational reliability standard beyond the existing Reliability Standard, which factors in a level of reserve to manage power system reliability during extreme conditions.
+- Consideration of an operational reliability standard beyond the existing Reliability Standard, which factors in a level of the reserve to manage power system reliability during extreme conditions.

 - Strategic reserves that the power system needs, reserves that sit outside the market (that respond quickly and are available when we need them) should a gap in supply and demand arise.
-These reserves should be procured in the more efficient manner possible to reduce costs to consumers.
+These reserves should be procured in a more efficient manner possible to reduce costs to consumers.

 - A better mechanism to pay for reliability and flexibility.

 The report reads: “Based on the changes we see in the system, AEMO is concerned that the current market design is not sufficiently valuing resource characteristics of flexibility and dispatchability.”

 It also states: “In the absence of a market design change, sufficient investments in new resources or existing resources that provide dispatchable capability are unlikely to occur.”

 AEMO wants to stimulate discussions on things such as day-ahead markets, demand response, strategic reserves, and valuing flexible performance.